 What is the best way to manage a small office?

-You don’t need a huge office or a large staff to work from home.
+You don’t need a huge office or staff to work from home.
 Even the smallest office setup can be beneficial, especially if you’re trying to manage a business with a limited budget.
 Some of the best ideas are simple and free.
 You could use the space or buy an inexpensive desk and chair.

 Frequently asked questions about small office.